energietransitie/needforheat-gearup-app/docs/deploying.md

 Now comes the hard part.
 We need to prepare the app to be sent over for review to Google and Apple.
 It is crucial that Firebase is working and you can get into the app with an invitation link.

 #### 2.4.1.
 Prepare accounts
 Step one is simple.
 Create a campaign and accounts for Google and Apple so the reviewer can log in.

-Ensure you tell the reviewer in the notes that they ideally should put the link in the notes app and then open it through the Chrome/Safari to make sure the dynamic link properly gets used.
+You should have provided as much information as possible already in the app entries, occasionally they won't even bother logging into the app.

 #### 2.4.2.
 Prepare binaries
 Now the second step is preparing the binaries for Google and Apple to review for.
 Google asks for `.aab` and Apple for an `.ipa`.
 These binaries need to be signed with the proper upload certificate.

 For Google, signing can be handled by Google themselves.
 See [Expo First Android Submission](https://github.com/expo/fyi/blob/main/first-android-submission.md)

-For Apple, which requires a Macbook, with a Distribution Certificate an Provisioning Profile.
-Finding the right documentation is hard but no worries, we can do it through Expo: [Submit iOS](https://docs.expo.dev/submit/ios/). \
+For Apple, finding the right documentation is hard but no worries, we can do it through Expo: [Submit iOS](https://docs.expo.dev/submit/ios/). \
-You should also be able to export and upload it with xCode.
-The  organisation might have the certificates already setup for you.
+You should also be able to export and upload it with xCode, which also can create the keys for you.

 ---
 ***Important Notice Regarding `eas-build-pre-install.sh`*** \